byrd-laif/soilMakers/readme.md

 Body Autonomy is ***environ-Mental Freedom**; freely swimming in the rivers of Mother Earth without fear of reprisal.*

-Being attracted to all that is alive and vital, the human experience of relating to and connecting with life and natural processes - ***Is The Expression Of An Eco-Logical Need.***
+Being attracted to and a part of all that is alive and vital, the human experience of relating to and connecting with life and natural processes - ***Is The Expression Of An Eco-Logical Need.***

 #### *Cultivating The Mother Tree;* The archaic revival of Wo-Mans Gaian connection through honoring the feminine.
 Cultivating an ally, bonding with Mother Earth as *'The Live And Dynamic Co-evolutionary Partner'* in the shaping of the set, setting and the process.

-***Power as responsibility rather than domination.*** Radically sifting from Eco-Logical warfare; built on guilt, fear and force to an ***'Eco-Logical Partnership'.***
+***Power as responsibility rather than domination.*** Radically sifting from Eco-Logical warfare; built on guilt, fear and force to an ***'environMental Partnership'.***

-***Partnership systems support mutually respectful and caring relations.***
+***Partnership ecosystems support mutually respectful and caring relations.***

 ***Creating co-Evolutionary Leaders;*** Revolutionary Eco-Logical Actions that connect and are transferable through to nature, environ-Mental health is prevention of the wasteful use of resources. *Waste* being something discarded before its usefulness has been realized.